 - Provision of special equipment and assistive technology.

 - Curriculum accessibility – strategies for alternative study methods.

 - Adjustments for specific disabilities and conditions – for instance, dyslexia, dyspraxia, visual impairment and hearing impairment.

 - Applying for disability-related funding, which current students have been able to use to fund IT equipment and support workers

-- Anyone who would like to discuss what assistance may be available under these or other headings is encouraged to contact the Academic Services Manager (phone 01865 279720) in the first instance.
+- Anyone who would like to discuss what assistance may be available under these or other headings is encouraged to contact the Academic Registrar (phone 01865 279720) in the first instance.